platformsh/platformsh-docs/src/security/pci-guidance.md

 # PCI DSS Responsibility Guidance

 Platform.sh has many PCI certified customers using our services.
-Below we will attempt to clarify the PCI compliance responsibilities for Platform.sh and our customers.
+Some aspects of PCI compliance are the responsibility of the host and others are the responsibility of the application developer.

-Simple audit questions can be handled via support tickets however in-depth support for your audit may required additional arrangements.
-Please contact your Platform.sh account manager to discuss your needs.
+Basic PCI questions can be handled by our support team via a ticket.
+For more advanced questions or walk-through of a full audit please contact your Platform.sh Account Manager.

 ## Overview